SS Great Eastern: Launch

 Following her launch, Great Eastern spent a further 8 months being fitted out.
 However, the cost of the fitting out ($600,000) concerned many investors, who had already spent nearly $6,000,000 constructing her.
 With the building company already in debt, cost cutting measures were implemented; the ship was removed from Russell's shipyard, and many investors requested she be sold.
 As reported by the Times, one investor openly proposed that the ship be sold to the Royal Navy, noting if the navy employed Great Eastern as a ram, she would easily cleave through any warship afloat.
 These efforts had mixed success, with the ship eventually being sold to a new company for £800,000, equating to a loss of $3,000,000 for investors in the Eastern Steam Navigation Company.
 The new company modified parts of its predecessor's design, most notably cutting the ship's coal capacity as it intended to use the ship for the American market.
 Fitting out concluded in August 1859 and was marked with a lavish banquet for visitors (which included engineers, stockholders, members of parliament, 5 earls, and other notables).
 In early September 1859, the ship sailed from her dock towards the channel, accompanied by many spectators.
-However, off Hastings she suffered a massive steam explosion (caused by a valve being left shut by accident after a pressure test of the system) that killed five men.
+However, off Hastings she suffered a massive steam explosion (caused by a valve being left shut by accident after a pressure test of the system) that killed five crewmen and destroyed the forwardmost funnel.
 She proceeded to Portland Bill and then to Holyhead, though some investors claimed more money could have been made if the ship had remained as an "exhibition ship" for tourists in the Thames.
 Great Eastern successfully rode out the infamous Royal Charter Storm, after which it was moved to Southampton for the winter.
 The start of 1860 led to a further change of ownership when the owning company was found to be badly in debt and the value of the ship depreciated by half.
 This revelation forced the resignation of the board of directors, who were then replaced by a third group of controlling stockholders.

 With the new board in place, the ship was recapitalized to raise an additional $50,000.
-The new board was determined to finish the ship, but also betted heavily on making large profits exhibiting the ship in North American seaports.
-To accomplish this, the company played major American and Canadian cities against each other, goading them into competition over which city would welcome Great Eastern; the city of Portland, Maine (with additional investment from the Grand Trunk Railroad) went so far as to build a $125,000 pier to accommodate the ship.
+The new board was determined to finish the ship, but also bet heavily on making large profits exhibiting the ship in North American seaports.
+To accomplish this, the company played major American and Canadian cities against each other, goading them into competition over which city would welcome Great Eastern; the city of Portland, Maine (with additional investment from the Grand Trunk Railway) went so far as to build a $125,000 pier to accommodate the ship.
 Ultimately New York City – which had quickly dredged a berth for her alongside a lumber wharf – was decided on as the ship's first destination.